doritoes/ipgiraffe.com/README.md

 - Configured API Gateway
 - Configured domain name
 - Configured CloudFront including SSL certificate
-- When proxied by CloudFront or other proxies, leveral X-Forwarded-For headers to show the client's IP address
+- When proxied by CloudFront or other proxies, leverage X-Forwarded-For headers to show the client's IP address
 - Apply giraffe-themed styling to the page
 - Base-64 in-page image of a giraffe
 - Added HTML comments to the source code